ralucarogoza/Database-for-library-management-system/README.md

 # Database-for-library-management-system

-It’s a database which store information about *librarians*, *books*, *authors*, *publishers*, *genres*, *readers*, *subscriptions*, *penalizations* which can be obtain by readers and it is made according to certain rules.
+It’s a database which stores information about *librarians*, *books*, *authors*, *publishers*, *genres*, *readers*, *subscriptions*, *penalizations* which can be obtained by readers and it is made according to certain rules.
 It was built using SQL.
 The project was continued in 2023 using procedures, functions, cursors and triggers in PL/SQL.
 <br/>